webhintio/hint/packages/hint-disown-opener/README.md

 * [a performance problem][performance problem]

   Most modern browsers are multi-process.
-However, due to the synchronous cross-window access the DOM allows via `window.opener`, in most browsers pages launched via `target="_blank"` end up in the same process as the origin page, and that can lead to the pages experiencing jank.
+However, in most browsers, due to the synchronous cross-window access the DOM allows via `window.opener`, pages launched via `target="_blank"` end up in the same process as the origin page, and that can lead to the pages experiencing jank.